By +Bob DeMarco

 We won't have to tell.
 We'll know what we accomplished deep inside.

 For me, that will be more than enough.

 My name is Bob DeMarco, I am an Alzheimer's caregiver.
-My mother Dorothy, now 93 years old, suffers from Alzheimer's disease.
-We fully intend to go the distance.
+My mother Dorothy lived with Alzheimer's disease.
+We went the distance.